Tackk6/herosaver/README.md

 ## Difficulty design

-Lower difficulties are made by **stripping layers**, not by randomly dropping notes, so each one still feels like the song:
+Lower difficulties are made by stripping layers:

-- **Easy** — kick + snare + sparse hi-hats; quick consecutive kicks collapse to a basic one-per-beat pattern; no two-pad collisions.
+- **Easy** — kick + snare + sparse hi-hats; quick consecutive kicks collapse to a basic one-per-beat pattern; no doublepedal kicks.
 - **Medium** — adds blue/green toms (kept to basic beats) and a steadier hi-hat; kicks thinned to one per half-beat.
 - **Hard** — nearly the full chart with fills slightly simplified.